 Registering at your local Swiss council

-Most Swiss cities have a local council and you must register with the one where you are living.
+Most Swiss cities, towns and villages will have a local council, and you must register with the one nearest to where you live.
 Local councils in Switzerland are responsible for a number of day-to-day matters, including collecting taxes, providing basic and emergency services, and managing pensions.
 People in Switzerland have a strong connection with their local councils as they also plan and run social events throughout the year and during the holidays.

 Where can I find my Swiss local council?